1st January 2015

 6th October 2014

-The Interception of Communications Commissioner has launched an inquiry into the acquisition of communications data by police forces to identify journalistic sources.
+The Interception of Communications Commissioner launches an inquiry into the acquisition of communications data by police forces to identify journalistic sources.
 The Rt Hon.
 Sir Paul Kennedy says -

 "I have written to all Chief Constables and directed them under section 58(1) of RIPA to provide me with full details of all investigations that have used Part I Chapter 2 RIPA powers to acquire communications data to identify journalistic sources.
 My office will undertake a full inquiry and report our findings to the Prime Minister and publicly so as to develop clarity in relation to the scope and compliance of this activity."
 Please read our full press release here.